Helpico/Helpico/README.md

 ## ${\color{#EB578C}\text{Our Approach: The Helpica Initiative}{\text{}}}$

-Our non-profit initiative is pioneering the **"Therapeutic Education"** paradigm, which sees learning not as mere knowledge acquisition, but as a path to emotional and cognitive healing.
+The **Helpica Initiative** is pioneering the **"Therapeutic Education"** paradigm, which sees learning not just as knowledge acquisition, but as a path to emotional and cognitive healing.
 We answer the question: **What can we do when a child wants to learn, but simply cannot?**

-We develop and provide accessible digital tools that empower children to rebuild focus, motivation, and self-confidence.
+Our initiative develops and provides accessible digital tools that empower children to rebuild focus, motivation, and self-confidence.

 *   **Our Platforms:** The initiative's work is delivered through two interconnected, research-informed platforms: **Helpica.me** (a chatbot-course for educators and parents) and **Kotya Motya** (a universe of therapeutic games).
-These are non-commercial tools for our social mission, co-developed with leading Ukrainian and European academic partners.
+These are not commercial products, but tools for our non-profit mission, co-developed with leading Ukrainian and European academic partners.

-## Academic, Policy & Civic Credentials
+## Academic & Civic Credentials

-*   **Harvard University Professional Training Fellow** (IREX Visiting Fellow, 2004), focusing on EdTech project leadership and research methods.
+*   **Harvard Fellow** (IREX/U.S. Department of State, 2004) — EdTech Leadership and Research Methods.
+*   Former Researcher, **Academy of Sciences of Ukraine**, Dept. of Computational Lexicography.
+*   2x Recipient of **U.S. Education Grants (IREX)** for pioneering Ukrainian language learning platforms.
-*   **EU-Recognized Innovator:** Finalist in **EIT Jumpstarter 2025 (HealthTech)** and graduate of the **EU-funded Science2Business programme (2024)** for outstanding innovation potential.
+*   Participant, **EIT Jumpstarter 2025 (HealthTech)** & Graduate, **Science2Business (EIT, 2024)**.
-*   **U.S. State Department Grant Recipient (2x):** Successfully secured and managed two IREX grants to create and scale one of Ukraine's first online language learning platforms ([`Nova Mova`](https://languageintellect.com)).
-*   **Author of Ukraine’s First Public Broadcasting Law** and former Strategic Advisor at the Government.
+*   Author of **Ukraine’s First Public Broadcasting Law** and former Strategic Policy Advisor to the Ukrainian Government.
-*   Former Researcher, **Ukrainian Academy of Sciences**, with 14 scholarly articles in computational lexicography.
-*   Recipient of the **Order for Defense of Ukraine’s Information Sovereignty** (2015).
+*   Recipient of the **Order for Defense of Ukraine’s Information Sovereignty**.

 ---

 ## Technical Architecture & Competencies

-*(This section is perfect as is.
-No changes needed.)*
+*   **Full-Stack Engineering:** Python, Node.js, TypeScript/JavaScript, React/Next.js, PostgreSQL.
+*   **AI & LLM Orchestration:** LangChain for intelligent agents, RAG-based knowledge retrieval, and vector search (pgvector).
+Experience with local LLMs (Ollama, Llama 3) for offline-capable, secure AI processing.
+*   **Trauma-Informed UX:** Designing gamified, emotionally safe digital environments for neurodivergent learners.
+*   **Scalable Infrastructure:** Docker, Kubernetes (Prometheus certified), CI/CD pipelines, and Linux/Nginx server administration.

 ---

 ## ${\color{#EB578C}\text{Let’s Build a Solution Together}{\text{}}}$

-I am actively seeking collaboration with international academic institutions, researchers, and philanthropic donors to scientifically validate and scale the "Therapeutic Education" model.
+I am actively seeking collaboration with international academic institutions, researchers, and philanthropic donors to scientifically validate and scale the "Therapeutic Education" model through the **Helpica Initiative**.
 My goal is to transform this Ukrainian-born innovation into a global public good.

 **I bring to our partnership:**
 *   A proven, operational technology platform ready for research.